 Getting Serious About Coffee

 Coffee is serious business here in Colombia.
-It’s the third largest coffee producer in the world (after Brazil and Vietnam) and coffee makes up over 30% of the country’s total agricultural exports.
-So when we decided the third installment of our Telltale Tongue series would be to find the best coffee in Medellin, we needed to get serious too.
+It's the third largest coffee producer in the world (after Brazil and Vietnam) and coffee makes up over 30% of the country's total agricultural exports.
+So when we decided to do a blind taste test to find the best coffee in Medellin, we needed to get serious too.

 No amateur tastings in someone's apartment this time.